 I will end up doing another repetition, hands directly underneath my shoulders.

 I am focusing on dropping those hips and letting those hips drop.

+You can check to see if you have done the technique correctly.
 See if you have gone too aggressively; make sure you have done the technique right.
-If there is no difference, it’s not better or worse, you can go back and check to see if you have done the technique correctly.
-If you end up feeling better, like it ends up making my back feel better I want to build on the good, I want to build on my back feeling better.
+If there is no difference, it’s not better or worse.
+Suppose you feel better like it makes my back feel better.
+I want to build on the good, and I want to build on my back feeling better.

-I would end up doing another repetition, and then as I end up doing more repetitions, I get more comfortable and I can isolate more in that back area because a lot of times the first rep might focus more on the shoulder, a second rep might be a little bit more mid-back, and finally, in the third repetition I can target and hit the low back a lot better and for me, that ends up feeling better.
-My back feels looser, my back feels happier.
+This would end up doing another repetition, and then I get more comfortable as I do more repetitions.
+I can isolate more in that back area because a lot of times, the first rep might focus more on the shoulder, a second rep might be a little bit more mid-back, and finally, in the third repetition, I can target and hit the low back a lot better, and for me, that ends up feeling better.
+My back feels looser, and my back feels happier.

-Give that a go if you end up having a stiff and achy back.
+Give that a go if you have a stiff and achy back.
 If you end up doing a lot of driving or you end up doing a lot of sitting, try the Self Traction.
-Especially if you work in a gym setting you can use a squat rack or a pull-up bar and just hang from the pull-up bar or the squat rack and stretch out your lower back.
+Especially if you work in a gym, you can use a squat rack or a pull-up bar and hang from the pull-up bar or the squat rack and stretch out your lower back.